adversinc/dbrecord/README.md

-The MySQL active record base class.
+The MySQL active record base class with a synchronous database access by using Futures.

 The instance of the class represents the database record.
 It can be used in to reading and write data, modify fields and so on.

+Important: the code has to run within a Fiber for Futures to work.
+This can be archived either manually or by using Fiber-powered framework (like Meteor).
+The class has been designed to use with Meteor.

 #	USAGE